sukoneck/resume/index.md

 <!-- SUMMARY -->

-<p class="summary">I am a creative devops practitioner whose passion for Web3, reliability, and improving user experiences rivals my passion for innovation, team building, and leadership.
-I have had great opportunities to lead large, constrained, and impactful projects with diverse teams to meet some of the most discerning needs.</p>
+<p class="summary">Great to meet you 🤝 I am a creative devops engineer that is passionate about leadership and building Web3.
+I have had great opportunities to lead large, constrained, and impactful projects with diverse teams.
+I care about people, art, and technology; in that order.</p>

 <!-- EXPERIENCE -->